Vanilla Oreo cake is what happens when you add chopped Oreos to an already wonderful vanilla bundt cake. The best of both worlds.

 - Add extracts and mix well.

-- Sift together flour, salt and baking powder (I sift them directly over the butter mixture while adding them in two parts) and add them in 3 additions alternating with the sour cream in 2 additions.
+- Sift together flour, salt and baking soda (I sift them directly over the butter mixture while adding them in two parts) and add them in 3 additions alternating with the sour cream in 2 additions.
 The batter will be dense.

 - Make sure it has no lumps, but don’t overbeat.